Where it's Grown

 In many rural cultures around the world, men are in the field and women are in the kitchen.
 Exporting agricultural commodities often excludes women from the income equation.

-We believe the roles of men and women are equal, but often different (Galatians 3:26-29).
-By making food products locally, intelligent and hardworking women are readily welcomed back to business with their male counterparts.
+We believe the roles of men and women are equal, and yet can be expressed differently (Galatians 3:26-29).
+By making food products locally, intelligent and hardworking women are readily welcomed back to business as equals, and even leaders, with their male counterparts.

 A Collaborative Environment for

 "One-size fits all" solutions sound nice in theory, but rarely work in practice.
 Especially when pioneering in complex cultural, environmental, and national contexts.